1009 South Austin Street

 North Texas Addiction Counseling and is 77 miles from Comanche, Texas

-North Texas Addiction Counseling and has been offering addiction treatment and rehab services to the residents of Comanche, Texas and those living within the surrounding communities.
+North Texas Addiction Counseling and has been offering addiction treatment and rehab services to the residents of Comanche, TX. and those living within the surrounding communities.
 Today, North Texas Addiction Counseling and provides services like anger management, cognitive/behavior therapy, rational emotive behavioral therapy, motivational interviewing, trauma-related counseling, 12-step facilitation approach and others in keeping with its philosophy of following rehabilitation treatments that work best to help addicts achieve recovery.

 This alcohol and drug rehab also believes that individual care for each client is the best way to provide them with the best form of treatment.
 Services are available in the following settings - short term addiction treatment facilities, inpatient drug addiction treatment, outpatient detox facilities, outpatient day treatment, long term addiction treatment programs and others.